MRR-Team/PurofessorAPI/README.md

 ## About PurofessorAPI

 Purofessor is app that assist in game league of legends.
-This is backend part of the project created with laravel and doecker.
+This is backend part of the project created with laravel and docker.

 ## How to open project